easypaysy/easypaysy.github.io/_posts/2019-12-01-why-easypaysy.md

 Most technologies have a similar beginning.

-The internet didn't really explode until the invention of the world wide web, almost 30 years after its creation.
+The Internet didn't really explode until the invention of the world wide web, almost 30 years after its creation.

 Ditto for the car, phone, and so many other technologies.